 Stripe as Merchant of Record

-Why is there a payment processing fee in addition to Vrbo's commission?
+Why is there a payment processing fee in addition to my Vrbo fees?

-Vrbo commissions and payment processing fees serve different purposes.
+Vrbo fees and payment processing fees serve different purposes.

 Does Vrbo still charge its own payment processing fee?